david-chua/Comp_Sci_Study/System_Design/03-Client-Server_Model.md

 Client sends data to a server or requests data from a server.
 The Server then returns data for the server.

 ![Client - Server model](https://github.com/david-chua/Comp_Sci_Study/blob/master/System_Design/Images/Client-Server-Model.png)

+Example:
+- Client - Browser
+- Server - AlgoExpert

+The Client doesn't know what the server is.
+All it knows is that it can communicate with the Server.
+It'll request info from the server.
+Based on the response of the server, it'll be able to do stuff.

+When you put Algoexpert in your browser, it does a DNS query to find out what the IP address of AlgoExpert is and only then can it really speak to AlgoExpert.

+DNS query is special request that goes to a predetermined set of server and asks for the IP address of the server.

+You can think of IP address as mailbox.
+Google cloud platform hosts AlgoExpert.
+Google cloud platform shows the IP address of the site.
+The google server hosting AlgoExpert has a specific IP address.

+Once the DNS sends the IP address back, the Client knows where AlgoExpert is.
+Then the Client sends an HTTP requests ( a way to send info that the server can understand).
+The request also contains the address of the client.
+In this way, the server knows where to send return data (source address).